MedMaxLab/selfEEG/docs/index.rst

 Contribution Guidelines
 -----------------------
-If you'd like to contribute to selfEEG, or simply want some suggestions on how to exploit this library in your SSL experiments, please consider writing a mail to our MedMax Team.
+If you'd like to contribute to selfEEG, or simply want some suggestions on how to exploit this library in your SSL experiments, please consider writing a mail to our `MedMax Team <mailto:manfredo.atzori@unipd.it,federico.delpup@studenti.unipd.it,andrea.zanola@studenti.unipd.it,louisfabrice.tshimanga@unipd.it>`_.

 Our team is really open to new collaborations!